 For fortune’s arrows will be drawn

-Rejoice the time of distance worn
+Invest the time of distance worn

-Engage the giving, discover new
+Engage the giving, discover news

-Stand proud once more and go again.
+Stand proud yet humbly go again.

 Like the hitchhiker, the entrepreneur travels a different path and thus gains new perspectives.
 Self-reliance and the ability to deal with uncertainty are important traits; the ongoing pursuit of goals requires strength of character, resilience and the acceptance that failure and rejection are constant companions.
 Every journey offers up fresh opportunities to meet new people, learn and discover personal ‘highs’ (and lows) that were otherwise untouchable.
 Ultimately, each journey must end – and the process starts again.